 For some, this might involve a process of elimination.
 For example, if you can't remember the exact county in which you were ticketed, you might be able to narrow the area down to two or three counties.
 Once you do that, you can begin contacting those municipal courts to obtain details about your lost ticket.

 The New Jersey Judiciary website provides addresses and telephone numbers for each local courthouse in the state.
 Use this information to contact the appropriate municipal court and get information about your lost NJ traffic ticket.

 Be prepared to provide some basic information―such as your full name, driver's license number, and license plate number―and don't forget to ask the clerk for the:

 - Total traffic ticket fines and any related surcharges.

-- Court date, so you’ll know how much time you have to plead guilty and pay or plead not guilty and set up a hearing date.
+- Court date, so you'll know how much time you have to plead "guilty" and pay, or plead "not guilty" and set up a hearing date.

-You can handle your NJ traffic ticket in one of two ways:
+Once you obtain your lost NJ ticket information, you can handle your NJ traffic ticket in one of two ways: